Bonin grosbeak: Habitat

 It was found only on Chichi-jima in the Ogasawara Islands.
-While reports that it was also found on Haha-jima are almost certainly erroneous, it might have occurred on Anijima and Otōtojima.
-Chichi-jima is the only place, however, where the bird was observed.
+While reports that it was also found on islands of the Haha-jima group (母島列島, known as "Baily Islands" to early Western explorers) are almost certainly erroneous, it might have occurred on Anijima and Otōtojima of the Chichi-jima group (父島列島, formerly "Beechey Islands").
+Chichi-jima proper is the only place, however, where the bird was observed.
 Several specimens were taken; some 10 remain at present.
 Contemporary illustrations show considerable differences, especially in males.
 Whether these are due to seasonal variation or whether several subspecies or even species existed could only be determined by a thorough review of the available material.

 Extinction

 The Bonin grosbeak was discovered by the Beechey Pacific expedition, which collected two specimens on Chichi-jima in 1827.
 The following year, Kittlitz took several more specimens, but he only gave the locality "Boninsima" (="Bonin-shima": Ogasawara Islands).
 Following the report of two shipwrecked sailors, picked up by Beechey, that the island would make a good stopover station for whalers, settlement was begun in 1830.

 When the Rodgers-Ringgold North Pacific Exploring and Surveying Expedition called at Chichi-jima in 1854, naturalist William Stimpson could not find the birds.
 What he did find, however, were rats and feral goats, sheep, dogs and cats, in addition to the pigs that were already present in 1828 (and which might have been left there by Beechey to provision future castaways).
 Just like the Bonin thrush, the Bonin grosbeak probably succumbed soon after 1830 to habitat destruction and predation by the introduced mammals.

-The collector A. P. Holst was told by settlers on Chichi-jima in 1889 that some birds had persisted on Haha-jima until the early 1880s.
-However, given that the species was not reported from there neither during the 1853 visit of the first Perry mission to Japan nor in 1854, this seems either erroneous or a misunderstanding for some other island in the Chichi-jima group.
+The collector A.P.Holst in 1889 was told by locals that the species persisted on islands of the Haha-jima group (though Holst could not find any on Haha-jima itself, nor on Chichi-jima for the matter).
+However, given that the species was not reported from there neither during the 1853 visit of the first Perry mission to Japan nor in 1854, this seems either erroneous or a misunderstanding for some island in the Chichi-jima group.
 The sedentary habits of the Bonin grosbeak make it unlikely that it was present anywhere outside the Chichijima Rettō.